Impact case studies

 Reducing prescribing errors through digital solutions

 - The PINCER intervention has been included in the National Institute for Health and Care Excellence (NICE) 'Medicines Optimisation Clinical Guideline' and could prevent 1,375 serious harms per year, saving the NHS over £3 million annually.
 It is being used increasingly across the NHS, for example by the Wessex Academic Health Science Network and the East Midlands Academic Health Science Network.
+It has been identified as one of seven AHSN programmes that will be adopted nationally across the AHSN Network in 2018-20.

 - Used a Medication Safety Dashboard in general practices in Salford as a missed opportunity detector, which has already resulted in fewer patients at risk of potentially hazardous prescribing.